otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-security-authentication-rbac-api-testing-code-coverage/README.md

 Set up your development environment (Docker, environment variables, etc.) before continuing.

 > **Tip:** Typing the code examples rather than copy-pasting is strongly recommended.
-Read the comments in the code too.
+Read the comments in the code too — they help explain where and why things go.

 ---